Shower Grab Bar

 Seeking info from Lowe's (site of purchase)

-Results from calling these phone numbers is to be reported here.
+Results from calling these phone numbers MAY be reported here.

 Poor Documentation for this and ALL grab bars